e-Learning Blog

 > Moodle Version Upgrade

-We provide support services for Moodle via phone and email.
+We provide Moodle support services via phone and email.

-Moodle is open source and free, but maintenance and operation are the responsibility of the user.
+The biggest advantage of Moodle is that it is open source and free, but maintenance and operation are the user's responsibility.

-• ・Support via phone and email for inquiries regarding Moodle operations
+• ・Phone and email support for inquiries regarding Moodle operations

-• ・Deliver a monthly report summarizing the contents of inquiries as a monthly report
+• ・Delivery of a report summarizing the inquiry details as a monthly report

-• ・Investigation of Moodle bugs (fixes will be done separately)
+• ・Investigation into the cause of the Moodle bug (fix will be handled separately)

-※We provide support for operating and using Moodle, as well as regular maintenance such as server environment updates and new information on new features that come with frequent Moodle updates.
+We provide support for Moodle operations and management, as well as regular maintenance such as server environment upgrades that frequently occur with Moodle updates, and we also offer new information about new features.

-> Frequently Asked Questions about Moodle Implementation and Operation Support
+> Frequently Asked Questions about Moodle Implementation and Operations Support

-From the above, it can be understood that Human Science Co., Ltd. provides support for the implementation and operation of Moodle.
-For those who want to know more details, you can obtain materials from the link below.
+From the above, it is clear that Human Science provides support from the introduction to the operation of Moodle.
+For those who would like to know more details, you can obtain the materials from the link below.

-At Human Science Co., Ltd., we offer various services to help our clients introduce and operate e-learning.
+Human Science offers a variety of services to help our clients implement and operate e-learning.

 If you have any concerns, please feel free to contact us.